jooohyunpark/webai-challenge/README.md

 ## Trade-offs

-Due to time constraints, accessibility (a11y) was not included in the scope.
+- Accessibility (a11y) was not included in the scope.
 For example, image captions and descriptive text for the 3D scene were omitted.
+- Optimization – The Three.js scene rendering could be dynamically paused when the section is out of view to conserve memory, but this was not implemented due to time constraints.